 In addition, the trademark owner can exclude others from using the same or similar trademark for similar products and services.
-The trademark owner can take legal action against infringements of the law and infringements resulting from unauthorised use of the trademark.
+The trademark owner can take legal action against infringements of the law and infringements resulting from the unauthorized use of the trademark.

-The licensing of brand rights to third parties can often generate significant assets for the company and the sale of well-known brands can generate high revenues for the company.
+The licensing of brand rights to third parties can often generate significant assets for the company and the sale of well-known brands can generate high revenues.

 How is a trademark registered in the UAE?

-For a successful trademark registration, an application form in Arabic must be completed.
+For a successful trademark registration, an application form must be completed in Arabic.
 In addition, all necessary documents must be translated into Arabic and submitted.
-If the authority approves the trademark application, it will be published in the Trademark Journal and in two Arabic newspapers.
+If the authority approves the trademark application, it will be published in the Trademark Journal.
 Subsequently, there is a 30-day period for filing an opposition against the trademark application.
-If no opposition is filed, a registration certificate will be send.
-The trademark is thus protected in all 7 Emirates of the UAE.
+If no opposition is filed, a registration certificate will be sent.
+The trademark is thus protected in all seven Emirates of the UAE.